gdrosos/iac-bug-study-artifact/README.md

 - **Disk Space (Optional)**:
   - A minimum of 20 MB of available disk space is required

 # Bug Collection Dataset

-The directory  `data/collections` hosts the dataset in the bug collection phase.
+The directory  `data/collections` hosts the dataset that stems from the the bug collection phase of our methodology.
-It is organized as follows:
+Our dataset is organized as follows:
-* `data/collections/repositories/`: This subdirectory houses the data obtained after the repository collection (RP) step.
+* `data/collections/repositories/`: This subdirectory houses the data obtained after the repository collection (RP) step (see Section 3.1 of our paper for more details).
 Specifically:
   * `ansible_roles.csv`: Lists the GitHub URLs of the collected Ansible roles.
   * `ansible_urls.csv`: Provides module names alongside their corresponding GitHub URLs of the collected Ansible modules.
   * `chef_urls.csv`: Details the names of Chef cookbooks and their respective GitHub URLs.
   * `puppet_urls.csv`: Includes names and GitHub URLs of the obtained Puppet module repositories.
-* `data/collections/bugs/`: This directory holds CVS files containing GitHub or Jira URLs of the bugs identified after applying the bug collection (BG) step.
+* `data/collections/bugs/`: This directory holds CVS files containing GitHub or Jira URLs of the bugs identified after applying the bug collection (BG) step
+(see Section 3.1 of our paper for more details).
 Specifically:
   * `ansible_bugs.csv`: Contains URLs to GitHub issues of Ansible modules.
   * `ansible_role_bugs.csv`: Contains URLs to GitHub issues of Ansible roles.
   * `chef_bugs.csv`: Documents bugs found in Chef cookbooks, including GitHub issue URLs for each identified bug.
   * `puppet_bugs.csv`: Contains Puppet module bugs, with links to their respective GitHub issues.
   * `puppet_jira_bugs.csv`: Specifically lists Puppet bugs tracked through JIRA, with issue URLs.

-# Selected Bugs
+# Description of Selected Bugs

 Now, we provide details regarding the 360 IaC bugs studied in our paper.